YipengHu/label-reg/README.md

 MR imaging, on the other hand, provides a better tissue contrast to localise these interesting structures.
 Here are some example slices from a 3D MR volume:
 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_mr.jpg "MR Image Volume") The catch is that the MR imaging is difficult and expensive to use _during_ those procedures.
 For examples, they are susceptible to metal instruments and require longer imaging time (you might need to wait half hour to get full multi-parametric sequences to reliably find where the tumour is), so they are usually only available _before_ the procedure.
-If the MR image could be spatially aligned with the ultrasound image in real-time, all the information can then be "registered" from the MR to the ultrasound images, becoming useful during the ultrasound-guided procedures.
+If the MR image can be spatially aligned with the ultrasound image in real-time, all the information can then be "registered" from the MR to the ultrasound images, very useful during the ultrasound-guided procedures.
 It sounds like a good solution, but it turned out to be a very difficult problem, stimulating a decade-long research topic.
 The [journal article][Hu2018a] provides many references and examples describing the detailed difficulties and attempted solutions.
 This tutorial describes an alternative using deep learning method.
-The main advantage is the resulting registration between the 3D data is fast (several 3D registrations in one second), fully-automated and easy to implement.
+The main advantage is the resulting registration between the 3D data is fast (several 3D registrations in one second), fully-automated and easy-to-implement.

-Using the code from this tutorial, one should be able to re-produce the entire method from training to inference and, possibly (with a bit linking-up with a GUI of choice), to deploy the learned model for some real-time surgical guidance!

 ### <a name="section1-1"></a>Example Data
 Due to medical data restrictions, this tutorial uses some fake (fewer and smaller) data to mimic those from the prostate imaging application.
 You can download these by clicking the following link:

-[**Download example data**][data]
+[**Download Example Data**][data]

-First unzip the downloaded data to folders, which you need to specify in [config_demo.ini][config_file] in order to run the code.
+First unzip the downloaded data to folders, which you need to specify in [config_demo.ini][config_file] in order to run the application.

 In summary, for each numbered patient, there is a quartet of data, a 3D MR volume, a 3D ultrasound volume, several landmarks delineated from MR and ultrasound volumes.
 The landmark volumes are in 4D with the fourth dimension indicates different types of landmarks, such as the prostate gland and the apex/base points (where urethra enters and exists prostate gland).